-When you purchased your long-term disability policy, the insurer might have rattled on about the company providing financial security or standing behind you financially when the unexpected happens.
-The insurance company probably did not bother to mention that they will likely employ Herculean efforts to discontinue or deny your temporary disability payments or long-term disability benefits as quickly as possible.
+When you purchased your long-term disability insurance policy, the insurer might have rattled on about the company providing financial security or standing behind you financially when the unexpected happens.
+The insurance company probably did not bother to mention that they will likely employ Herculean efforts to discontinue or deny your long-term disability insurance benefits as quickly as possible.

 These methods include spying on you in various ways.
 An investigator for the insurer might monitor your social media posts, attempt to engage you in a conversation on Facebook, or conduct surveillance of your daily activities.
 If you find this type of conduct intrusive and unfair, especially when conducted by a company that has been receiving premium payments for years, you are right to feel violated.
 Unfortunately, the insurance carrier has every right to continue violating your privacy in this manner.
-If you file a claim with your disability insurance company, you should always assume “big brother” is watching!
-Because our Florida Disability Insurance Claims Law Firm receives many inquiries from outraged policyholders about these intrusive tactics, we have provided answers to common questions.
+If you file a claim with your long term disability insurance company, you should always assume “big brother” is watching!

 Can disability insurers conduct video surveillance at any time or place they desire?

-Are they allowed to conduct video surveillance in secret?
+Are insurance companies allowed to conduct video surveillance in secret?

 Insurers can and usually will discretely engage in such surveillance so that you are unaware that you are being captured on video.
 If you are on public streets, businesses open to the general public, or even the front yard of your home which is visible from the street, the insurance company usually can place you under video surveillance.